molgenis/molgenis-emx2/docs/cat_researcher.md

 - [DSOpal](https://github.com/datashield/DSOpal) → allowes you to connect to the Opals
 - [DSMolgenisArmadillo](https://cran.r-project.org/web/packages/DSMolgenisArmadillo/index.html) → allowes you to connect to the Armadilllo’s

 These packages are preinstalled.
 You won’t have to install them again.
-In the future we are going to support profiles which you can choose when you logon.
+In the future we are going to support profiles which you can choose when you login.